nicinabox/glances/README.md

 * [ ] More robust scheduler
 * [x] More robust value types based on data structures or setting
 * [ ] Dynamic tile routes to POST data
+* [ ] Pluggable, reusable tiles (should be possible currently, but need to investigate)

+## Prior Art

+Glances was inspired by, and borrows heavily from [Dashing](http://dashing.io/) by Shopify.